cloudyuga/pythonapp/README.md

 # Pythonapp
 We have created the new Docker image `teamcloudyuga/pythonprog` with given `Dockerfile`.
 This image is using `python:2.7` as its base image.
-In given `Dockerfile`, we have specified the all the configuration and the Entrypoint.
-When container with this image runs; then it will run the `demo.py` program.
+In it's `Dockerfile`, we have specified the all the configurations and the `ENTRYPOINT` instruction.
+All of the programs are copied inside the container at `/app/program/`.
+We can choose to have it outside as well.

+While running the container we pass the program name as environment variable, which becomes an agrument `demo.py` program. `demo.py`

 We have copied  the python programs in the Docker Image.
-When we runi the container with the help of the environment we decide which program to be run.
+When we run the container with the help of the environment we decide which program to be run.
 For e.g. `-e PROGRAM_NAME='p1.py'`  pass environment variable  `p1.py`  so container will run `p1.py`.
 The `demo.py` run the `p1.py` program and save its output in `p1.py.txt` file.
 As we have mounted the `/app/program/output` directory of container with in the `/mnt/shared` directory of the Host.
 So the output file which are stored inside the `/app/program/output` will be availabel in the `/mnt/shared` directory.

 Create a directory for mounting volume in the container.
 We will have all the outputs here in this directory.
 ```